ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : A potential new network is the view at a given point with modifications from the snapshot.
 : This view may contain either the full topology or just differences from the snapshot.

+REQ-INTENDED:
+: Intended network topology.
+: SIMAP must enable both retrieval and write access to the intended network topology that cannot be discovered from the real network (for example target L2 Topology, L3 Topology, passive topology that cannot be discovered, etc).

 REQ-SEMANTIC:
 : Network topology semantics
 : SIMAP must provide semantics for layered network topologies and for linking external models/data.